netsec-ethz/scion-viz/README.md

 To launch the proxy and knowledge-base (each run):

 1. If running SCION, stop it: `./scion.sh stop`
-1. Be sure the socket library is built: `./scion.sh build bypass`
+1. Be sure the socket library is built: `./scion.sh build`
 1. For wide topology, update it if desired: `./scion.sh topology zkclean -c topology/Wide.topo`
 1. Run SCION: `./scion.sh run`
-1. Start 4 processes in separate terminals:
+1. Start 2 processes in separate terminals:
-1. `./scion.sh sock_cli 1 4`
-1. `./scion.sh sock_ser 3 3`
 1. `endhost/scion_proxy.py -f -s -k`
 1. `endhost/scion_proxy.py -p 9090 -s -k`
 1. Launch the SCION Visualization app by opening a new tab and clicking on the Apps button in the top left of the window.
 This can also be done by going to [chrome://apps](chrome://apps).
 1. Click on any URL in the SCION Visualization app window to view SCION statistics.